tsizzybots/platform_5ive_replit/replit.md

 - CORS enabled for API access

 ## Changelog
-- July 21, 2025: PostgreSQL database successfully configured and integrated
+- July 21, 2025: PostgreSQL database successfully configured and streamlined for messenger sessions
   - Created dedicated PostgreSQL database instance with full environment variable setup
-  - All database tables created and verified: email_inquiries, errors, messenger_sessions, users
-  - Database connection properly configured with pool settings and health checks
+  - Removed email_inquiries table as system now focuses exclusively on messenger sessions
+  - Refactored API routes to only include messenger session endpoints and authentication
+  - Created admin user with login credentials for dashboard access
-  - Application running successfully with persistent PostgreSQL storage
+  - Application running successfully with messenger_sessions, users, and errors tables
 - July 16, 2025: Added "Reopen Ticket in Gorgias" functionality for archived tickets
   - New API endpoint `/api/inquiries/{id}/reopen-gorgias` to reopen tickets in Gorgias
   - Frontend button appears only for archived tickets with ticket URLs